dirkwhoffmann/DeepDrill/docs/Tutorials/Colors.md

 ```
 The first key specifies the color pattern.
 The second key is a scaling factor that determines how fast the color pattern repeats.

-In the next step, we instruct DeepDrill to create a png image from the map file we created in the previous tutorial.
+In the next step, we instruct DeepDrill to create a png image from the map file generated in the previous tutorial.
 Our custom profile is passed to DeepDrill with the `-p` option:
 ```bash
 ./deepdrill -v -o spider.png -p colors.prf spider.map
 ```